 In short, you can set up your own Canvas LMS on your own server.
 You can do it for non-commercial as well as commercial purposes.
 And you should always credit the original license owner.
 If you want to contribute to Canvas code, you must comply with a Contributor License Agreement first.

 Before you start: Asset inventory checklist

 Make sure you have all the ingredients before you get started on setting up your own Canvas LMS.

 Let’s begin with some helpful tools and associated skills:

 - Apache HTTP Server

-- Server virtualization.
-Also a Docker or Virtual Machine, it is becoming standard practice for developer of server-side applications
+- Server virtualization: Docker or a Virtual Machine, are standard practice for developer of server-side applications.

 As for the app and physical resources: